Simple Roasted Parsnips

 Purchasing Tips

-- If you’re not familiar with them, I like to say that parsnips look like white carrots.
+- If you’re not familiar with them, I like to say that they look like white carrots.
 Most of them are relatively wide at the top and skinny/pointy at the bottom.
 This shape is more tapered than that of a carrot.
 This is totally normal.

 - Look for those that are not growing fine root hairs (that means they are over the hill and will not be as sweet.)
 You also want to make sure they are free from punky or slimy spots.
 This means they were stored with too much moisture and are rotting.
 If they are kept dry this shouldn’t be a problem.

 - Try to pick parsnips that are around 1-inch thick or so at the top and all of about equal size.
+Smaller ones can burn more easily.

 - If you like fish, this Pan Fried Fish would be nice main course with these.
 I’d recommend the caper sauce variation with them.